LIS

 a.
 The date notification was received;

 b.
-The date that the 10-calendar day delay expires; and
+The date that the 15-calendar day delay expires; and

-Upon receipt of a Serious Medical Condition Certification Form within the 10-calendar day time period provided for in this subsection, an investor-owned electric utility, electric cooperative, or public utility providing water service shall provide the 30-calendar day delay in termination of service required in subsection A of this section.
-An investor-owned electric utility, electric cooperative, or public utility providing water service shall not be required to provide a 10-calendar day delay in service termination pursuant to this subsection more than once in a 12-month period.
+Upon receipt of a Serious Medical Condition Certification Form within the 15-calendar day time period provided for in this subsection, an investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall provide the 30-calendar day delay in termination of service required in subsection A of this section.
+An investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall not be required to provide a 15-calendar day delay in service termination pursuant to this subsection more than once in a 12-month period.

-C. In the event an investor-owned electric utility, electric cooperative, or public utility providing water service has terminated service to a residential customer within the preceding 14 calendar days, the investor-owned electric utility, electric cooperative, or public utility providing water service shall promptly restore service upon (i) receipt of a Serious Medical Condition Certification Form, or confirmation of such a form on file; and (ii) a request from the customer to reconnect service.
-The investor-owned electric utility, electric cooperative, or public utility providing water service shall not be permitted to require any payment as a condition to reconnect; however, it may charge the customer, on the next monthly bill, any applicable reconnection fees that are on file in its State Corporation Commission approved tariffs and terms and conditions of service.
-Following the reconnection of service, the investor-owned electric utility, electric cooperative, or public utility providing water service shall delay termination of service for a minimum of 30 calendar days from the date it reconnects the customer.
+C. In the event an investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service has terminated service to a residential customer within the preceding 14 calendar days, the investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall promptly restore service upon (i) receipt of a Serious Medical Condition Certification Form or confirmation of such a form on file and (ii) a request from the customer to reconnect service.
+The investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall not be permitted to require any payment as a condition to reconnect; however, it may charge the customer, on the next monthly bill, any applicable reconnection fees that are on file in its State Corporation Commission approved tariffs and terms and conditions of service.
+Following the reconnection of service, the investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall delay termination of service for a minimum of 30 calendar days from the date it reconnects the customer.

-D. An investor-owned electric utility, electric cooperative, or public utility providing water service shall permit a residential customer to delay termination of service under this chapter two times within a 12-month period.
+D. An investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall permit a residential customer to delay termination of service under this chapter two times within a 12-month period.
 The 30-calendar day delays may be consecutive.
-Nothing in this chapter shall prohibit an investor-owned electric utility, electric cooperative, or public utility providing water service from providing to a customer additional delay from the termination of service beyond the delay required.
+Nothing in this chapter shall prohibit an investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service from providing to a customer additional delay from the termination of service beyond the delay required.

-E. During the delay in service termination pursuant to subsections A and C of this section, the investor-owned electric utility, electric cooperative, or public utility providing water service shall:
+E. During the delay in service termination pursuant to subsections A and C of this section, the investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall:

-1. In the event the investor-owned electric utility, electric cooperative, or public utility providing water service is able to establish payment arrangements with the customer, mail to the customer a letter detailing the agreement not later than three business days after the agreement on payment arrangements is made; or
+1. In the event the investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service is able to establish payment arrangements with the customer, mail to the customer a letter detailing the agreement not later than three business days after the agreement on payment arrangements is made; or

-F. The investor-owned electric utility, electric cooperative, or public utility providing water service shall (i) maintain a copy of any letters required under this section for a minimum of 12 months and (ii) provide such copies to the State Corporation Commission's Division of Energy Regulation upon request.
+F. The investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall (i) maintain a copy of any letters required under this section for a minimum of 12 months and (ii) provide such copies to the State Corporation Commission's Division of Energy Regulation upon request.

 Statutory Authority